davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/Beginners_Robotics.md

 > ## Issues
 > ...to do...

-# HOW DC MOTOR WORKS
+# HOW THE DC MOTOR WORKS

 ## Task: